 Julie Carlson

-Julie Carlson is associate director of ITIF’s Schumpeter Project on Competition Policy.
-Her work focuses on advancing a dynamic framework for competition policy in which innovation is a central concern for antitrust enforcement.
+Julie Carlson was associate director of ITIF’s Schumpeter Project on Competition Policy.
 As an expert in competition and innovation policy, Julie has published on these issues in academic journals, presented her research at academic conferences, and participated in expert panels.

 Prior to joining the ITIF, Julie worked for 14 years in the Bureau of Economics at the Federal Trade Commission where she assisted with anticompetitive conduct investigations of technology firms, participated in agency advocacy, and contributed to agency reports including the FTC report on patent assertion entity activity.
 During her time at the FTC, she also severed as an advisor to the director of the Bureau of Economics, Chairman Joseph Simons, and Commissioner William Kovacic.
 Before joining the FTC, Julie was an assistant professor of economics at Trinity University in San Antonio, TX.
 She received her Ph.D. in economics from Michigan State University.